Why Labeling Antonio Banderas A 'Person Of Color' Triggers Such A Backlash

 He says this confusion happens often to Spaniards traveling outside Spain.
 He experienced it firsthand when he spent a summer in Chicago in 2017.

-"It's a reoccurring problem, they put Spaniards in the same box as Latinos," says Sánchez.
+"It's a reoccurring problem — they put Spaniards in the same box as Latinos," says Sánchez.
 "What bothers me is not being considered a person of color, but that people ignore that Spain was a colonizer country.
 It erases that history."

 There's another part of history that's sometimes overlooked.
 Whiteness within Spain itself is complicated.
 There have been historically marginalized communities, including people with Roma or North African ancestry, who are often considered nonwhite.
 At times in history, many Spaniards have also felt like the "other" in Europe.